 I think there's a reasonable test that is a good proxy for how fast-paced any engineering environment is, phrased as a question: "Say the app has a one character typo in some production code.
 How long, in the best case, does it take to go from someone in the company knowing about this to it being fixed?"

-Yes, this is stuff they teach in Six Sigma called “lead time” and its a metric so simple that it is probably simplistic.
-But you learn a lot about the maturity of an organization with this one question, because you can ask this of a specific engineer on a specific team and they’re going to start going down the mental checklist of how to actually deploy changes and then you can have a deep conversation about QA, automation, build times, and deployment process.
+You can learn a lot about the maturity of an organization with this one question, because you can ask this of a specific engineer on a specific team and they're going to start going down the mental checklist of how to actually deploy changes and then you can have a deep conversation about QA, automation, build times, and deployment process.

 You might be surprised about the answers you get!